DucManhPhan/basic-programming/Data-Structure/Tree/Binary Tree/Usage of Binary Tree.md

   - Balanced Binary Tree
   A binary tree is balanced if height of the tree is O(logn) where n is the number of nodes.
   Balanced Binary Trees have good performance as they provide O(logn) time to search, insert and delete.

+# The applications of Binary Trees
+  - Heap is a tree data structure which is implemented using arrays and used to implement priority queues.
+  - B- Tree and B+ Tree are used to implement indexing in databases.
+  - Syntax Tree used in compilers.
+  - K-D Tree: A space partitioning tree used to organize points in K dimensional space.
+  - Trie used to implement dictionaries with prefix lookup.
+  - Suffix Tree: For quick pattern searching in a fixed text.